 Just FYI…some of the credit for the instruction I’m giving here goes to this Wiki article.
-I needed a reference when it came to the times and temperatures for doing this…To successfully learn how to tint mason jars you will need to use an oven (there may be a slight exception – but for now, here’s the skinny!)
+I needed a reference when it came to the times and temperatures for doing it correctly.

 - Your Mason or Ball jar….as many as you want

 - Food coloring

 - Some materials for stirring, like paper bowls, plastic spoons, spatulas, and measuring cups.

 Also get some newspaper, and wax paper, for protecting your workspace.

 Make sure you’re in close proximity to a sink since this WILL be a messy job!
 Yes, I am doing this in the bathroom… Why not the kitchen?
 I’ve discovered that the bathroom light is much more favorable for good photos.
 Anyway, moving on!

 Important disclaimer: These will be my FIRST tinted jars…I know what I’ll be doing but still keeping fingers crossed!

 How To Stain Mason Jars